aprs434/aprs434.github.io/README.md

 ## Frequency = 434.000 MHz
-Above mentioned LoRa data compression techniques render our firmware uncompatible with other firmware prposed for LoRa APRS i‑gates.
+Above mentioned LoRa data compression techniques render our firmware uncompatible with other firmware proposed for LoRa APRS i‑gates.
-Moreover, [other tracker firmware produces an insane amount of bytes](https://github.com/lora-aprs/LoRa_APRS_Tracker/issues/56) on the air.
+Moreover, [other tracker firmware produces an insane amount of bytes](https://github.com/lora-aprs/LoRa_APRS_Tracker/issues/56) on air.
 This quickly congests channel capacity.
-Therefore, it was opted to migrate our i‑gate network to the centre frequency of 434.000 MHz.
+Therefore, we opted to migrate our i‑gate network to the centre frequency of 434.000 MHz.

-The choice of this frequency also serves the purpose of fending off any [ITU Region 1](https://en.wikipedia.org/wiki/ITU_Region) corporate secondary users who have been hankering after the longer range and the improved penetration of 434 MHz as compared to the 868 MHz [ISM band](https://en.wikipedia.org/wiki/ISM_radio_band.
+The choice of this frequency also serves the purpose of fending off any [ITU Region 1](https://en.wikipedia.org/wiki/ITU_Region) corporate secondary users who have been hankering after the longer range and the improved penetration of 434 MHz as compared to the 868 MHz [ISM band](https://en.wikipedia.org/wiki/ISM_radio_band).

+Our motto is: **« Use 434 MHz or lose it.»**

+From a regulatory point of view, long range communication —which, by definition, includes LoRa— is not allowed on ISM (Industrial, Scienitfic & Medical) bands intended for local use only.
+The amateur radio service forms the only exception to this as its 70 cm UHF band happens to overlap the [ITU Region 1](https://en.wikipedia.org/wiki/ITU_Region) 434 MHz ISM band as a primary service.

+As a general rule, secondary users should always check whether a frequency is in use by a primary user before coming on air.
+However, LoRa has no carrier sensing capability.
+Therfore, secondary ISM band users lack the ability to check whether an amateur radio operator is using the 434 MHz band as a primary user.

 ## Recommended n-N paradigm paths